Sophia Hilsley (FPC, UKCP, MBACP)

 I offer specialised help to people struggling with issues of depression, anxiety and stress and those dealing with feelings of loneliness and exclusion.
 I can help if you have confidence and anger issues.
 I use a variety of principles alongside a more traditional psychodynamic approach - including elements of CBT and dynamic interpersonal therapy.

-I have an understanding and awareness of the difficulty of maintaining a work life balance in today's driven society and managing academic pressures having completed an MA and Ph.D.
-I have travelled internationally and lived in Europe and America and appreciate the pressure of moving countries and the impact this can have on our emotional well-being.
+I have an understanding and awareness of the difficulty of maintaining a work life balance in today's driven society and managing academic pressures.
+I have travelled internationally and lived in different parts of the world.
+I appreciate the pressures of moving Country and the impact this can have on our emotional well-being.

 I work from a psychodynamic perspective, based on the principle that problems and distress in the present may be related to early experiences.
 Whether your problems are identifiable, or confusing, therapy can help you deal with emotions that are difficult to understand, giving you fresh insight into your life and work in order to find the best way forward.